mauriale/meshroom-video-plugin/README.md

 - **Failed Reconstruction**:
   Solution: Ensure your video has good lighting, minimal motion blur, and captures the subject from multiple angles

+- **Installation Errors**:
+  If you encounter `setup.py install is deprecated` warnings or other installation errors, try using `pip install .` instead.

 ## Example Workflow